 The only time where you probably won’t qualify for life insurance altogether is if your hysterectomy is linked to uterine cancer.
 The exception is if you’ve been in remission for a proven length of time.

-Even those who have cancer from a hysterectomy should apply for traditional insurance.
+Even those who still have cancer after a hysterectomy should apply for traditional insurance.
 There’s no harm in seeing what you qualify for.

 Remember, a hysterectomy is only one piece of the puzzle.
 Other health issues, as well as your daily habits, also play into things.

-Even if your hysterectomy went well and had no complications, you’ll receive a high rate as a smoker, for example.
+Even if your hysterectomy went well and you had no complications, you’ll receive a lower rating if you’re a smoker, for example.